douggarding/wheninrome/README.md

 #### 2. Add Testing and Error Handling

 There was not a hard cutover from the previous step to this one, but rather was a very blurred line where testing and error handling was added while the parts from step 1 were being built.
 But generally, this step involved adding unit testing, integration testing, and expanding error handling.
-This involved creating unit tests to test the logic of the Roman Numeral conversion, as well as the logic of the Controller that handles the incomming requests.
-Because unit testing doesn't include some of the precesses handled by the server's framework, integration tests helped to verify that the endpoints could successfully recieve a request, process it, and return the appropriate response.
+This involved creating unit tests to test the logic of the Roman Numeral conversion, as well as the logic of the Controller that handles the incoming requests.
+Because unit testing doesn't include some of the processes handled by the server's framework, integration tests helped to verify that the endpoints could successfully receive a request, process it, and return the appropriate response.
 Because writing quality tests involves considering edge cases, this was a good time to consider how those scenarios would be handled and to then enhance the existing error handling to make it more robust.

 #### 3. Add DevOps Capabilities